ciioprof0/stixd/README.md

 ## Phase 1: Build a STIX-D Corpus

-Phase 1 of the project started during the Summer 2024 academic session with three components of the corpus with each component corresponding to class project.
+Phase 1 of the project started during the Summer 2024 academic session.
+It includes three components with each component corresponding to a class project.
 The components are:

 - [LING 508](https://catalog.arizona.edu/courses/0198961).
 An application to extract descriptions from STIX objects and parse the description texts into documents, sentences, and words, forming a corpus.
 - [INFO 579](https://catalog.arizona.edu/courses/0424311).
 A relational database to hold the STIX-D Corpus.